dcsimpson01/dcsimpson01.github.io/_posts/2018-10-04-david-simpson-first-post.md

 I plan to use this blog to post about topics that I am studying in political science.
 I am excited that I can use this website to easily write short responses, use LaTeX to write math equations, and post findings from my data science work in R.

 ## LaTeX comments:
 I am using [kramdown](https://kramdown.gettalong.org/syntax.html#math-blocks), based on Markdown, to write in LaTeX.
-The below equation is an example pulled from the Kramdown site:
+The below equation is an example pulled from the kramdown webpage:

 \$$
 \begin{align*}